 The white jersey is worn by the highest-placed young rider in the general classification.
 All riders younger than 26 on 1 January of the year following the race are eligible for this year’s youth classification.

 A small cloth shoulder bag handed out in the feed zone, containing a rider’s food and extra bidons to help them avoid bonking (la fringale).

 The ‘course’ or route the race is taking.

 Watch the spelling – the peloton (not peleton) is the main bunch of riders during the race.

 The top finishers in each stage and at each intermediate sprint are awarded points according to their position.
 Those points are added together to form the points classification, the leader of which wears the green jersey.

 An all-rounder and often one of the hardest riders in the peloton; a rouleur can excel on all different terrains and often makes for an excellent domestique.

 The unsung hero of a team’s staff behind the scenes; the soigneur (also known as a ‘swannie’ in English-speaking teams) is responsible for looking after riders off the bike and handing out musettes, bidons and extra layers of clothing during the race.

 Capable of stunning bursts of acceleration over short distances, the sprinters slug it out with their counterparts in the peloton on the flatter stages.

 At the back of the train will be the lead-out man with the team’s sprinter on his wheel, ready to burst for the line at the latest possible moment.

 The team classification ranks each team according to the cumulative time of their top three finishers on every stage.
 The team classification leaders may – but don’t always – wear yellow helmets to distinguish them in the peloton.

 Team time trial

-This year there is no team time trial, but most years this will see riders race against the clock in their individual teams.
+There is no team time trial again this year.
 A team’s time is calculated at the fifth rider to cross the finish line.